Anti-satellite weapon: Soviet Union

 Delays in the UR-200 missile program prompted Chelomei to request R-7 rockets for prototype testing of the IS.
 The Polyot 1 and 2, launched on 1 November 1963 and 12 April 1964 respectively, carried out one such intercept test in early 1964.
 Later in the year Khrushchev cancelled the UR-200 in favour of the R-36, forcing the IS to switch to this launcher, whose space launcher version was developed as the Tsyklon-2.
 Delays in that program led to the introduction of a simpler version, the 2A, which launched its first IS test on 27 October 1967, and a second on 28 April 1968.
 Further tests carried out against a special target spacecraft, the DS-P1-M, which recorded hits by the IS warhead's shrapnel.
-In November 1968, 4 years after Polyot 1 and 2 were tested for a potential Satellite intercept, Kosmos 248 was successfully destroyed by Kosmos 252 which came within the 5km 'kill radius' and destroyed Kosmos 248 by detonating it's warhead.
+In November 1968, 4 years after Polyot 1 and 2 were tested for a potential Satellite intercept, Kosmos 248 was successfully destroyed by Kosmos 252 which came within the 5 km 'kill radius' and destroyed Kosmos 248 by detonating it's warhead.
 A total of 23 launches have been identified as being part of the IS test series.
 The system was declared operational in February 1973.

 Testing resumed in 1976 as a result of the US work on the Space Shuttle.
 Elements within the Soviet space industry convinced Leonid Brezhnev that the Shuttle was a single-orbit weapon that would be launched from Vandenberg Air Force Base, manoeuvre to avoid existing anti-ballistic missile sites, bomb Moscow in a first strike, and then land.
 Although the Soviet military was aware these claims were false, Brezhnev believed them and ordered a resumption of IS testing along with a Shuttle of their own.
 As part of this work the IS system was expanded to allow attacks at higher altitudes and was declared operational in this new arrangement on 1 July 1979.
 However, in 1983, Yuri Andropov ended all IS testing and all attempts to resume it failed.
 Ironically, it was at about this point that the US started its own testing in response to the Soviet program.